schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Causal Withholding

-A railroad police lies at a exit.
+A railroad police lies at an exit.

 ## Stylized Friendliness